 If an officer’s flexible working application is rejected there is also an opportunity to appeal this decision.
 Once the rejection has been received in writing, the appeal can be lodged stating the grounds or reasons why you are doing so.
 If the application is rejected, sound business or operational reasons must be stated and it is these reasons that are technically appealed.

-An appeals meeting is normally conducted by an inspector or more senior rank and a senior member of the HR team.
+An appeals meeting is normally conducted by an inspector or more senior rank and a senior HR business partner.
 Officers can be accompanied to the meeting by a Federation representative.
-The people leading the meeting need to try to come to some compromise with the officer about what is workable in the specific role and what would work.
+The people leading the meeting need to try to come to some compromise with the officer about what is workable in the specifically role and what would work.

 Flexible working is a necessity rather than a luxury.
 If an officer finds it impossible to work anything other than what has been applied for then the Force has to consider other roles that could meet the requested flexible working arrangement.
 This would no doubt involve a change of role, location or division, depending on hours worked and what was available at the time.
 This is the Force's obligation under the flexible working legislation.

-More information can be found in the Federation's flexible working booklet.
+More information can be found in our flexible working booklet.